Back and Neck Pain Center

 The NYM Back and Neck Pain Center is dedicated to providing patients with the best clinical treatment for disorders of the spine.
 The Center provides great care due to the qualified staff of specialists who is expertise in a range of disciplines.
 The Center's multidisciplinary approach affords patients the greatest number of treatment options.
 Diagnosis and treatment are centrally coordinated, so that patients may benefit from more than one opinion and avoid duplication of screening and testing procedures.

 Our entry point consists of a consultation with the medical director, a psychiatrist (rehabilitation medicine specialist) with expertise in the diagnosis and treatment of back pain.
 To view the rest of our team, please click here.

 Patients will undergo a comprehensive medical history and physical examination.
 If any tests are necessary for diagnosis, they will be ordered by our staff.
 Depending on the symptoms displayed, testing may include x-rays, CT scans, MRI scans, nuclear scans, electromyograms (EMGs) and/or blood work.
-All tests will be performed in New York Methodist Hospital (our location) and results will immediately available for our medical director to review.
+All tests will be performed at New York Methodist Hospital and results will immediately available for the physician to review.

 In most cases, the medical director will be able to provide a preliminary diagnosis during the first visit and may be able to begin treatment immediately.